Blackbaud-RyanSnedegar/SURLY/README.md

  - depends on os team[s] supporting it.

 ## Billing:
  - Ooooh that'll be a fun one.
-Admin/DB hosts would be $30-40/mo on 3yr agreement, web servers may want to scal, but probably similar.
-2x web + 1 db per location, and geoip dns, divide by number of products using it, etc.
+Admin/DB hosts would be $30-40/mo on 3yr agreement, web servers may want to scale based on traffic, but probably similar.
+2x web + 1 db per location, one main admin/db host, and geoip dns, divide by number of products using it, etc.